RenderKit/embree/README.md

 SSE instructions.

 The `rtcInterpolate` call stores `numFloats` interpolated floating point values to the memory location pointed to by `P`.
+One can avoid storing the interpolated value by setting `P` to NULL.

-The derivative of the interpolation by u and v are stored at `dPdu` and `dPdv`.
-The `P` pointer can be NULL to avoid calculating the interpolated value.
-Similar the `dPdu` and `dPdv` parameters can both be NULL to not calculate derivatives.
-If `dPdu` is NULL also `dPdv` has to be NULL.
+The first order derivative of the interpolation by u and v are stored at the `dPdu` and `dPdv` memory locations.
+One can avoid storing first order derivatives by setting both `dPdu` and `dPdv` to NULL.

+The second order derivatives are stored at the `ddPdudu`, `ddPdvdv`, and `ddPdudv` memory locations.
+One can avoid storing second order derivatives by setting these three pointers to NULL.

 The `RTC_INTERPOLATE` algorithm flag of a scene has to be enabled to perform interpolations.